BASIC PRACTICAL INFORMATION

 I am an experienced and fully-qualified BACP-registered counsellor and psychotherapist, working in the NHS and in private practice.

-I follow an integrative approach in my work, meaning that I was trained in a number of different theoretical methods, combined in a way that accommodates the needs of whoever I work with.
+I follow an integrative approach in my work, meaning that I was trained in a number of different theoretical methods, combined in a way that reflects who I am and which can flex to the needs of whoever I work with.
 My approach to the counselling relationship is fundamentally person-centred: it is based on a deep respect for each client’s individuality and a considered belief in their own natural potential to understand themselves and achieve whatever change they seek.

 My experience as a therapist and my time working with the Samaritans has taught me how easily we can lose ourselves and struggle to cope, and how important it is to find a person or place where we can speak openly and be truly heard.
 This is what I try to provide in my counselling: a safe environment where clients can share whatever they wish to, and reconnect with the kind of person they wish to be.